LiorZ/hdac8_thesis/thesis.rst

 	The first step of each FlexPepDock simulation is the prepacking of the input structure to provide better packing and remove internal clashes.
 Side chain conformations are optimized by determining the best rotamer combination for both the protein and the peptide separately [15]_ .
 The second step involves 10 outer cycles of optimization.
 In the first cycle, the weight of the repulsive van der Waals term is reduced to 2% of its normal magnitude, and the attractive van der Waals term is increased by 225%.
 This allows significant perturbations within the binding pocket, while preventing the peptide and protein to separate during energy minimization.
 During refinement, the repulsive and attractive terms are gradually ramped back towards their original values (so that in the last cycle the energy function corresponds to the standard Rosetta score).
 Within each outer cycle, The rigid body orientation between the protein and the peptide is optimized, and then the peptide backbone is optimized for the new orientation.

-	In each such outer cycle there are 8 inner cycles in which monte carlo search with energy minimization is performed, a rigid body perturbation that is sampled from a gaussian distribution is performed and followed by sidechain repacking and minimization (The default implementation of the minimization algorithm is DFP [18]_ ) of interface residues.
+	In each such outer cycle there are 8 inner cycles in which Monte Carlo search with energy minimization is performed.
+A rigid body perturbation that is sampled from a gaussian distribution is also applied and followed by sidechain repacking and minimization (The default implementation of the minimization algorithm is DFP [18]_ ) of interface residues.
 The metropolis criterion is applied right after the energy minimization step.

-	Additional 8 cycles involve the optimization of the peptide backbone by applying the same, monte-carlo search with energy minimization.
+	Additional 8 cycles involve the optimization of the peptide backbone by applying the same, Monte-Carlo search with energy minimization.
 The backbone perturbations alternate between 2 types of moves - small and shear moves [19]_ with perturbation size of 6 degrees by default.

-	The following figure , taken from ref [15]_ outlines the FlexPepDock protocol
+	Figre :ref: shows a schematic outline of the FlexPepDock protocol

 .. figure:: images/fpdock.png
 	:scale: 35%

-	:label:`fpdock` an outline of the FlexPepDock protocol .
+	:label:`fpdock` an outline of the FlexPepDock protocol.

+	Figure was taken from [15]_ .

 Preparation of starting structure
 ---------------------------------

-	For each of the peptide sequences a coarse model of the complex was generated based on the selected template, that coarse model is the starting structure that serves as input to the FlexPepDock protocol.
+	For each of the peptide sequences, a coarse model of the complex was generated, based on the selected template.
+This starting model served as input to the FlexPepDock protocol.
 We tested 2 approaches to create the starting complex, one involved threading the peptide sequence onto the backbone configuration taken from solved structures, the other approach included the extension of the peptide to a complete linear polypeptide (all phi angles were set to -135.0 degrees, all psi angles to +135.0 degrees) and superimposing only the acetylated Lysine onto a position taken from the crystal structure.

 	The *no free lunch* theorem suggests that all search algorithms have the same average performance over all problems [4]_, and thus implies that to gain in performance on a certain application one must use a specialized algorithm that includes some prior knowledge about that problem.
 In previous studies we found that incorporating key interactions between the peptide and the receptor as constraints in FlexPepDock's search algorithm greatly improves the performance of the resulting predictor.

-	Unlike previous studies, where the key interactions from which the constraints were derived relied heavily on backbone atoms, we found that the dominant interactions in our case are mostly mediated through the acetylated lysine sidechain.
+	Unlike previous studies, where the key interactions from which the constraints were derived relied heavily on backbone atoms [7]_ , we found that the a large portion of the dominant interactions in our case are mediated through the acetylated lysine sidechain.
 Furthermore, Our computational results suggests that the sidechains adjacent to the acetylated lysine form stablilizing stacking interactions with the receptor.
 Indeed, experimental data shows that aromatic amino acids at these positions are over represented in highly active peptides.
-However, we still lack a crystal structure that validates our structural hypothesis.

 .. figure:: images/figure_1.png
 	:scale: 20%

 	:label:`keyint` The key interactions from which the constraints were derived, taken from a solved crystal complex (PDB: 2v5w).

 	The interaction between D101 in the receptor and the N atom in the acetylared Lysine is critically important, a mutation D101A resulted in a complete loss of enzyme activity on the peptidic substrate and also on purified histones.
 [1]_ Additional constraints were derived from the interaction between the acetyl group and the two His, Asp in the active site - mostly in the purpose of fixating the acetylated Lysine in the active site.
+For the elaborate set of constraints used in the simulation, see `Constraint set`_ section in the Supplementary Material.

 ..
-TODO: add labels to residues, location, identities, etc.
+TODO: Make a run with dihedral constraint...

 Calibration of the protocol
 ------------------------------

 	*London et al* [8]_ developed a general framework for the prediction of binding specificity of flexible peptides to protein receptors.
-In general, the scheme of this framework follows a pipeline in which a collection of peptides are modeled in complex with the receptor using a high resolution peptide docking protocol [citation], then the energy estimations (termed *score*) for the modeled complexes are used to determine the relative binding affinity of each peptide to the receptor.
-In case the receptor is actually an enzyme that catalyzes a chemical reaction, we assume that binding = catalysis, although there are examples in which this assumption fails.[citation]
+In general, the scheme of this framework follows a pipeline in which a collection of peptides with known activity or binding affinity are modeled in complex with the receptor using a high resolution peptide docking protocol [citation], then the energy estimations (termed *score*) for the modeled complexes are used to determine the relative binding affinity of each peptide to the receptor.
+In case the receptor is actually an enzyme that catalyzes a chemical reaction, we assume that binding = catalysis, an assumption that was demonstrated to be a good approximation to physical reality.
+[7]_
-	Previous studies have shown that a calibration process of a FlexPepBind protocol results in a more accurate predictor than a predictor that's created using a default set of parameters [citation].
-The calibration process usually involves the selection of a template, adapting the scoring function and finding the right amount of sampling needed to achieve time - performance balance. [citation to bcl]
+	Previous studies have shown that a calibration process of a FlexPepBind protocol results in a more accurate predictor than a predictor that's created using a default set of parameters [7]_ .
+The calibration process usually involves the selection of a template, adapting the scoring function and finding the right amount of sampling needed to achieve specificity - sensitivity balance.

 Sampling
 ..........

 	The term *Sampling* in the context of FlexPepDock takes 2 different meanings.
-Since the entire Rosetta framework is based on non-deterministic simulation pathways, the resulting output is different from one simulation to the next and in order to capture the conformation of a complex, several simulation runs should be made so that several will eventually find the global minimal energy conformation.
-The other meaning of *sampling* in the context of FlexPepDock is the perturbation size of small/shear moves of the peptide backbone.
+Since the entire Rosetta framework is based on non-deterministic simulation pathways, the resulting output is different from one simulation to the next and in order to capture the conformation of a complex, several simulation runs should be made to increase the probability of locating the global minimal energy conformation.
+The other meaning of *sampling* in the context of FlexPepDock is the perturbation size of small/shear moves of the peptide backbone applied during a single run.
 A large perturbation size increases the sampling space , causing the peptide to explore more conformations.

-	Calibrating the amount of sampling in our FlexPepBind protocol in the context of number of simulations, requires us to find the trade-off between computation time (each simulation run is computationally intensive) and number of near-native output structures (in optimal cases, the more we sample, the larger our signal/noise ratio).
-In the sampling space context, we aim at finding the trade-off between sampling different peptide conformations and the size of the sample space.
-If the peptide native structure is relatively different than the starting structure of the simulation (in term of phi/psi angles) then larger perturbations are a necessity in order to find it.
-Increasing the perturbation size however, can pose a probelm as it also increases the space of possible conformations, potentially decreasing the signal/noise ratio.
+	Calibrating the amount of sampling of our FlexPepBind protocol in the context of number of simulations, requires us to find the trade-off between computation time (each simulation run is computationally intensive) , the number of near-native output structures and the number of structurally different yet low scoring decoys that are located in local minima (false positives).
+In the perturbation size, the trade-off is similar, only now, the increment is done to the space of possible conformations and not to the number of samples.
+If the peptide native structure is relatively different from the starting structure of the simulation (in term of phi/psi angles) then larger perturbations are needed in order to find it.
+Increasing the perturbation size however, can pose a probelm as it also decreases the probability we'll find the native structure.

 	Threading a peptide onto an existing backbone conformation in our case proved to be problematic.
 As we've previously mentioned, the lack of proper substrate - receptor crystal structure didn't allow us to obtain a genuine peptide - receptor complex and as a result, we couldn't reuse a reliable backbone conformation.
-We tried to reuse the existing peptide backbone that was present in *2v5w*, this complex was far from optimal - the peptide was located right in the interface between the two HDAC8 dimers that formed in the crystalization process, and interacted heavily with both of them.
-Furthermore, it contains a fluorescent coumarin residue and two acetylated lysine residues - these facts prevented the backbone conformation of this peptide from being an optimal solution, and indeed - this approach didn't yield a better predictor than the one we got when we used an extended peptide as a starting structure for our simulations.
+We tried to reuse the existing peptide backbone that was present in *2v5w*,  but this complex was far from optimal - the peptide was located right in the interface between the two HDAC8 dimers that formed in the crystalization process, and interacted heavily with both of them.
+Furthermore, it contains a fluorescent coumarin residue and two acetylated lysine residues - all these facts lead to the conclusion that the use of the solved backbone conformation of this peptide is not an optimal solution, and indeed - this approach didn't yield a better predictor than the one we got when we used an extended peptide as a starting structure for our simulations.

 .. figure:: images/2v5w_complex.png